Gustavo E. Galante, MD

 Involvement in Community Health

 Dr. Galante is a co-founder and continued participant in the “Hospice Hustle,” a cycling event to raise money for the Hospice of the Calumet Area (www.hospicecalumet.org).
-The event celebrated its ten year anniversary in 2014 which included a century ride (100 miles) in addition to its traditional 25-mile and 62-mile race routes.
+The event will celebrate it’s 15-year anniversary in 2019.
 It is held annually in September at the Lake County Fairgrounds in Crown Point, Indiana.
 The event began in 2005 and has raised thousands of dollars to assist the Hospice in its core mission.

 Hospice of the Calumet Area is dedicated to providing a caring and supportive environment for patients in the final stages of terminal illnesses.
 Their staff of nurses, social workers, clergy, and volunteers works hand in hand with each patient, and also take the time to address the needs of family members.
 The Hospice team coordinates care with each patient’s personal physician to minimize discomfort while providing essential medical services.